Is a Global Recession Inevitable?

 Trade volumes fell to 165 million shares compared with Wednesday’s tally of 176 million for the all share index.
 Photo: AFP

-Since taking office, President Donald Trump has regularly touted the success of the U.S. economy, citing rising stock market, job growth, and low unemployment figures as examples.
+Since taking office, President Donald Trump has regularly touted the success of the U.S. economy, citing a rising stock market, job growth, and low unemployment figures as examples.

 But a global economic slowdown has many economists warning of a possible recession, as poor and middle-class families stand to take the brunt of the economic pain should one come to pass.